 Coverage A: Dwelling

 Coverage A protects the physical structure of your home, including the foundation, walls, roof, built-in appliances, plumbing, electrical systems, and other permanently attached components.
+One of the most important aspects of dwelling coverage is whether the policy provides Replacement Cost Value (RCV) or Actual Cash Value (ACV) coverage.

 Replacement cost coverage pays the cost to repair or rebuild damaged property with new materials of similar quality without deducting for depreciation.
 Actual cash value coverage pays the depreciated value of the damaged property at the time of the loss.